The Rambos

 The Rambos were an American Southern gospel music group that was formed in the 1960s.
 They were one of the most successful Gospel trios of the 20th century.
-The group consisted of Buck and Dottie Rambo at first along with several various people singing with them and they were joined by their daughter, Reba, in 1965.
+The group consisted of Buck and Dottie Rambo at first along with several various people singing with them and they were joined by their daughter, Reba, and son, john, in 1965.
 They were a successful singing trio born out of the United Pentecostal Church.
 They were inducted into the Gospel Music Association's Hall of Fame in 2001.